List of Apple Inc. media events: WWDC 2022 (June 6–10, 2022)

 WWDC 2022 was held from June 6 to June 10.
-Just like WWDC 2020, held from June 22 to June 26, and WWDC 2021, held from June 7 to June 11, it also took place as a virtual event, although there was a special day at Apple Park on June 6, allowing developers and students to watch the online events together.
+It took place as a virtual event, although there was a special day at Apple Park on June 6, allowing developers and students to watch the online events together.
 Software announcements at the online special event keynote on June 6 included iOS 16, iPadOS 16, watchOS 9, tvOS 16 and macOS Ventura.
 Hardware announcements included the M2 chip and two Macs based on it, a redesigned MacBook Air and an updated 13-inch MacBook Pro.

-After two years of online only events due to the COVID-19 Pandemic, WWDC 2022 was the first in-person Apple Event since WWDC 2019.
+After two years of online only events due to the COVID-19 pandemic, WWDC 2022 was the first in-person Apple Event since WWDC 2019.
 The opening keynote was still pre-recorded, with a limited number of developers and members of the press invited to Apple Park.
 The viewing occurred at Caffè Macs inside Apple Park, with seating extending outside.

-Apple Event (September 7, 2022)
+Apple event (September 7, 2022)

-Apple announced an event on August 24, 2022 with the tagline "Far out".
-It took place as an in-person event at the Steve Jobs Theater on September 7, 2022 at 10 a.m.
+An Apple Event was held on September 7, 2022, with the tagline "Far out."
+It took place as an in-person event at the Steve Jobs Theater at 10 a.m.
 PDT, making it the first event conducted in-person since the September 10, 2019 event.
 It also took place as a virtual event at Apple Park and at locations across California, just like the previous one held on March 8.
-During the event, it revealed the Apple Watch Series 8, the second-generation Apple Watch SE, the new Apple Watch Ultra, the second-generation AirPods Pro, the iPhone 14 and iPhone 14 Plus with the Apple A15 chip, and the iPhone 14 Pro and iPhone 14 Pro Max with the Apple A16 chip.
-Preorders for iPhone 14, iPhone 14 Plus, iPhone 14 Pro, and iPhone 14 Pro Max began on September 9; shipping for iPhone 14, iPhone 14 Pro, and iPhone 14 Pro Max began on September 16, while shipping for iPhone 14 Plus began on October 7. iOS 16, watchOS 9, and tvOS 16 were released on September 12.
+Apple announced the Apple Watch Series 8, the second-generation Apple Watch SE, the new Apple Watch Ultra, the second-generation AirPods Pro, the iPhone 14 and iPhone 14 Plus with the Apple A15 chip, and the iPhone 14 Pro and iPhone 14 Pro Max with the Apple A16 chip.

+2023

+WWDC 2023 (June 5–9, 2023)

+WWDC 2023 was held from June 5 to June 9.
+It took place online with an in-person experience at Apple Park.
+Hardware announcements at the online special event keynote on June 5 included the 15-inch MacBook Air, the next-generation Mac Studio with dual chips M2 Max and M2 Ultra, a newly upgraded Mac Pro with an M2 Ultra chip, and Apple Vision Pro, the new augmented reality headset which also has dual chips Apple M2, and Apple R1.
+Software announcements also included iOS 17, iPadOS 17, macOS Sonoma, watchOS 10, tvOS 17, and the visionOS operating system for the Apple Vision Pro.